-Botswana Food and Drink
+Botswana Food & Drinks

 In more rural areas, sorghum is the most popular crop.
 It is often pounded into a meal before being mixed with either boiling water or sour milk.
 It is then made into a thin paste known as bogobe, which when sugar is added is very similar to porridge.
 When it is served for lunch or dinner, the consistency is more like mashed potato.